 A beautiful landscape, unrivalled opportunities for leisure and play, and a home for life: these goals are at the heart of our vision for the Hamptons’ next chapter.
-That vision is already taking shape as work starts on the first of four new villages to the east of the A15.
+That vision has already taken shape as people have moved into new homes in Hampton Gardens, the first of four new villages to the east of the A15.

 Hampton Beach, Hampton Gardens, Hampton Woods and Hampton Water will each have their own distinctive character, features and appeal.